tlhutch/test-playbooks/docs/knowledge_base/getting_started.md

 ##### Getting Started with Playbooks
 * The "deploy" playbooks deploy Tower in various configurations (with LDAP, with cluster, via bundle installer etc.).
-* The "images" files provide extra variables needed for our playbooks to run.
+* The "images" files provide extra variables needed for certain playbooks to run.

 It may be helpful to create a `vars.yml` file to house additional ansible variables:
 ```